ProtonVPN has a Secure Core feature that improves user privacy and data security by mitigating some of the risks from a compromised VPN server.

 Windows ProtonVPN application:

-- Download and install ProtonVPN, start the application and log in
+- Download and install ProtonVPN, start the app and log in

 - Find and activate Secure Core under the country tab on the left.